TosbackCgusBridge-Bot/CGUs-versions/Victoriassecret/Privacy Policy.md

 We do not use automated decision-making, including profiling, as referred to in Article 22(1) EU GDPR, that is, in a way that produces legal effects concerning you or significantly affects you.
 Our Services' customization technologies and e-commerce processes are automated, but do not produce legal effects or affect you significantly as contemplated by Art.
 22(1) or (2) EU GDPR.

-You can contact us with any questions, or to exercise your rights by calling our Customer Care Center at +1 937 438 4197.
+You can contact us with any questions, or to exercise your rights by calling our Customer Care Center at 1-800-411-5116 for our US and Canada customers.
+(08) 082340481 for our UK customers. and +1-937-438-4197 for our customers elsewhere).

 Close